-Aside from the quite non-trivial general results and their numerous illustrative applications, the present paper demonstrates the special value of the conception of congruence/equality determinant, initially suggested in [22] just for the sake of construction of two-side sequent calculi (like those found in [14] and [17]) for many-valued logics, as opposed to many-place sequent approaches originally going back to independent works [29] and [28] and recently summarized in [21] and [26], where the conception of equality determinant has been advanced towards that of singularity determinant within the framework of manyplace [26] (viz., signed; cf. [21]) matrices.
+Aside from the quite non-trivial general results and their numerous illustrative applications, the present paper demonstrates the special value of the conception of congruence/equality determinant, initially suggested in [20] just for the sake of construction of two-side sequent calculi for many-valued logics.

-Perhaps, the main problems remaining still open (within this study) are completing finding the lattice of all extensions of $C{[\{B\}B]}$ as well as finding that of CB_4 .
+Perhaps, the main problems remaining still open (within this study) are completing finding the lattice of all extensions of $C{[B]}$ as well as finding that of CB_4 .
 Among other things, solving the latter is based upon an algebraic technique going essentially beyond the scopes of the present study and, for this reason, is going to appear elsewhere.